apache/hbase-thirdparty/README.md

     sed -i '' 's|java/core/src/main/java/|src/main/java/|g' HBASE-15789_V4.patch
     ```
 8) Repeat steps 4 to 7 for each patch.
-9) Copy updated patches in 'src/main/patches'.
-Drop stale patches.
+9) Copy updated patches to 'hbase-shaded-protobuf/src/main/patches' in case there was any code conflict.
+Drop corresponding stale patches.

 ---